Equilibrium States for Center Isometries: Kolmogorov and Bernoulli properties

 \subsection{Kolmogorov processes}

+We will prove first that $(f,\muf)$ has the Kolmogorov property, and in particular it is mixing of all orders.
+For this we give two proofs.
+The first, which works without any extra assumptions, consists in verifying that our system satisfies the hypotheses of an abstract theorem due to Ledrappier \cite{MeasuresK}.
+This argument does require uniqueness of the equilibrium state for the considered potentials, which is known from \cite{Climenhaga2020}.

-We will establish first that $(f,\muf)$ has the Kolmogorov property, and in particular is mixing of all orders.
-The proof is based on the methods originally developed by Grayson, Pugh and Shub for establishing the stable ergodicity of the time-one map of the geodesic flow on manifolds of constant sectional curvature \cite{StErgGeo}.
-We will rely heavily on the technology developed in \cite{StableJulienne} and its subsequent refinements.
-As a guide, we use the general lines of Section $4$ in \cite{AccStaErg}.
+The second proof is more geometrical, and is based on the methods originally developed by Grayson, Pugh and Shub for establishing the stable ergodicity of the time-one map of the geodesic flow on manifolds of constant sectional curvature \cite{StErgGeo}.
+In this reasoning we use $\muf=\tmuf$ and ergodicity instead of uniqueness of the equilibrium state, but we require an extra technical assumption, namely the so called \emph{accessibility property}, which is a common hypothesis for these type of arguments.
+Nonetheless, we think that there is value in giving this more geometrical proof, with the hope that it could be applied to equilibrium states of other systems, particularly because the first method seems ad-hoc to our setting.